WestEgor/shop/README.md

 # shop
 Table of contents
-1. About the project
+Markup : 1.
+About the project
-  1.1.
-Built with
+          1. Built with
 2. Getting started
 3. Roadmap
 4. Usage